smartVISU-newstuff/widgets/inverter_hp/README.md

-# Widget for an inverter
+# Widget for an inverter w/ heat pump

 Copy the widget files into smartVISU/dropins/widgets.
 They will be automatically imported for usage in your visu pages.
 Each inverter widget must have a unique id if you use more than one on a page.